Portsmouth Street Tramways Company

 The Portsmouth Street Tramways Company operated horse tramways in Portsmouth, England.
-It was started under the terms of a Provisional Order of 1874 and was a wholly owned subsidiary company of The Provincial Tramways Company.
+It was started under the terms of the Portsmouth Street Tramways Act 1870 and the Portsmouth Street Tramways (Extensions) Order 1874 and was a wholly owned subsidiary company of the Provincial Tramways Company.

-Route Development
+Route development

 The first route in 1874 ran from Broad Street in Old Portsmouth via the town centre to North End with a depot at each end of the route.
 The trams from North End depot were yellow while those from the Broad Street depot were green.
+Further routes were developed during the following years authorised by the passing of acts of Parliament and orders including the Landport, Southsea and Portsea Street Tramways Order 1876, the Portsea Street Tramways Order 1877, the Gosport Street Tramways Act 1879 (42 & 43 Vict. c. xxvii), Portsmouth, &c.
+Tramways Act 1879 (42 & 43 Vict. c. cxviii), the Gosport Street Tramways Act 1881 (44 & 45 Vict. c. xlvi), the Borough of Portsmouth, Kingston, Fratton and Southsea Tramways Act 1887 (50 & 51 Vict. c. cxli), the Portsmouth Street Tramways Act 1896 (59 & 60 Vict. c. cli), and the Gosport and Fareham Tramways Act 1903 (3 Edw.
+7. c. cxcv).

-Further routes were developed during the following years authorised by the passing of Parliamentary Acts and Orders of 1876, 1877, 1879, 1881, 1883, 1887, and 1896.
-In 1878 two rival companies, the Landport and Southsea Tramways Company and the General Tramways Company of Portsmouth were purchased. this allowed the Portsmouth Street Tramways Company to become the dominant tram operator in Portsmouth.
+In 1878 two rival companies, the Landport and Southsea Tramways Company and the General Tramways Company of Portsmouth were purchased.
+This allowed the Portsmouth Street Tramways Company to become the dominant tram operator in Portsmouth.